Catholic University of Paris: Campus

 The premises of ICP are shared between various faculties and schools, and include multiple libraries.
 They also include a seminary university, the Seminary of Carmes, and a church: Saint-Joseph-des-Carmes.

 The Musée Edouard Branly, located within the institute, preserves the laboratory of physics professor and noted radio pioneer Édouard Branly, developer of the first practical radio receiver device, the Branly coherer, who also coined the term "radio".
 The institute also houses the Bible and Holy Land Museum.

 In 2017, the campus was renovated allowing the school to gain 1,000 m2 in additional space, which includes an amphitheater with a capacity for 400 people.

 Libraries

 The main library, known as Bibliothèque de Fels, is home to 600,000 volumes including 60,000 ancient volumes and 800 manuscripts.
-The library is mostly due to donations made by Edmonds de Fel.
+The library is mostly due to donations made by Edmond de Fels.
 Other libraries on campus include the Jean-de-Vernon Library of Theology and Biblical Sciences, the Library of the Faculty of Canon Law which publishes L'Année Canonique (The Canon Year).
 In addition to the Documentation Center of the Institute of Education, and the Library of the French Institute of Byzantine Studies.